Introduction

 Ergonomics

-The D700 is a beautiful looking camera on the exterior, and is an ergonomic masterpiece in the hands to those that take it into their hands and shoot with it.
-The button layout is solid and logical, and no menu diving is required to operate the camera properly, just like a film camera.
-This is how it should be.
-I utterly detest some modern mirrorless cameras that have removed buttons to force me to menu dive for regularly required shooting functions.
-This is just plain stupid.
-We don’t have that problem here.
-The optical viewfinder is gorgeous, despite showing about 96% of the frame as we look through it, never causes a problem in the type of shooting I would use the camera for.
-Consider that mirrorless tech now is a ways away from the first major iterations: for example the Z7, in that camera’s like the Z8 have hardly any or no perceptible lag when shooting.
-Despite this, there is still a case to be made for a large and bright optical viewfinder as is found here.
 There are several things I would touch on here.
 There is absolutely zero lag with these designs; the subject comes in at the speed of light through optical finders.
 Secondly, in genres such as wedding / portrait and others that involve long staring contests of the photographer looking through the finder, optical finders are still relevant, and dare I say it, better.
 Think about this for a second.
 DSLRs do not need to power an electronic feed for you to see and compose your image.
 You can have your settings down and simply wait for the decisive moment.
 Doing this with mirrorless involves chewing through batteries simply waiting on the picture.
 This may or may not affect a shooter; however it is important to consider.
 The last advantage can also for some be seen as a disadvantage by some.
 For me, it is nice to observe subjects without any electronic representation.
 As long as one knows how to meter and understands exposure, this is generally not an issue.
 Shooters now are growing up in a world of smartphones, where they need to see what they are going to get on the mirrorless screen in order to make a picture.
 However, even things like brightness can throw people shooting like this off, so it is best for them to go back to basics and learn how to meter and use histograms.
 Of course, the other side of this coin is that in low light, mirrorless cameras can have the advantage in that they can electronically boost the signal.
-When you think about it, since DSLRs have live view, this should have been technically possible with DSLRs too, just not via the optical finder.
+When you think about it, since DSLRs have live view, this should have been technically possible with DSLRs too in live view mode, just not via the optical viewfinder.
 The shutter and mirror in the D700 are iconically noisy.
-Birds can fly out of trees when you take image nearby; people can hear this camera in operation.
+Birds can fly out of trees when you take a shot nearby; people can and will hear this camera in operation.
 Despite this, it is reassuringly solid and that’s-that.
 The strap is bold: proudly displaying you are shooting with a D700 and that it is FX (full frame).
 This was a badge of honour on it’s release.
 (This was the first time that Nikon showed it’s digital full frame prowess, along with the D3 camera).

-The Principals Behind The Colour
+The Colour

-The D700 has a colour Sensitivity metamerism index (SMI) of 83 for daylight and low light tungsten conditions.
+The D700 has a colour Sensitivity metamerism index (SMI) of 83 for daylight and low light incandescent conditions.
+(Source: DXO).
 This is very strong, and gives us information about how well the camera differentiates individual colours and their individual hues.
 Have a look at this image from dpreview.com which shows colour separation problems from other cameras, that the D700 does not have: https://www.dpreview.com/forums/post/53185762?image=0.
 Here we can see four CMOS cameras.
 The D700 by far pulls out the gold tones the best.
 The D800 really skews this hue to yellow.
 The reason for this is that the D700 has a much stricter Colour Filter Array than the D800 does.
 The sensor doesn’t actually see colour at all without the CFA component.
 At the dawn of the digital camera age, many manufacturers kept the CFA very strict at differentiating individual hues and saturating them properly.
 As time went on, and the demand for cleaner high iso increased, they were generally weakened in order to let in more light.
 The D700 has a CMOS sensor; however you will hear most internet chatter about good colour belonging to cameras which have CCD sensors.
 This is a misnomer.
 The reason that this is happening it because people incorrectly assume the CCD is producing the unique, or better colour than the CMOS.
 The D700 is one camera to prove this to be inaccurate.
 It just so happens that the CFA sitting atop of the sensor of many early digital cameras was more strict.
 The CFA generates the colour, not the sensor itself.
 To read more about why the CFA is so intrinsic to camera colour see my other article here.
 Some state that it should be technically possible to create the D700 output in a modern high resolution camera.
 This would involve profiling for individual illuminants such a daylight, tungsten light, etc. I have not seen anyone do this that convinces me the files came from a D700.
 Further to this, it would be an absolute undertaking.
 Why not just, you know, own a D700?
 The D700's colour rendering is often praised for its ability to capture subtle nuances in skin tones, with reds and oranges rendered beautifully:

 Owl Carving - D700 with 50mm f/1.4D